Skip to content

 • sst (integer): The Slice Service Type (SST) of the network.
 Must be an 8-bit integer.

-• sd (integer): The Service Differentiator (SD) of the network.
-Must be a 24-bit integer.
+• sd (optional string): The Service Differentiator (SD) of the network.
+Must be a 3-byte hexadecimal string without the "0x" prefix.
+Ex.
+"010203".

 Sample Response